 The Uncharted video games are among the medium’s most cinematic experiences, and with the upgrade to the PlayStation 4, this has never been more true.
-I tend to find long-form video games exhausting these days, but Uncharted 4: A Thief’s End is so perfectly executed that it rewards the commitment.
+I tend to find long-form video games exhausting, but Uncharted 4: A Thief’s End is so perfectly executed that it rewards the commitment.
 If this is the final game in the series, it’s going out on a very high note.

 Uncharted 4 opens with Drake trying to move on from his violent, dangerous past, living a simple life as a salvager back in the United States.
 But he’s soon lured out of retirement when his long-lost brother Sam (Troy Baker) miraculously reappears.
 Long thought dead, Sam suffered for years in a Central American prison, and now that he’s out, he’s up to his ears in debt to a shady cartel criminal.
 To save his skin, he recruits Drake to help him track down the pirate treasure of Henry Avery, a legendary pirate of yesteryear.
 Motivated by guilt and the lure of new adventure, Drake soon becomes obsessed with the case, leading to an epic search for the lost pirate city of Libertalia.

 But where Uncharted 4 stands out even more is in its clever writing and stellar voice-acting.
-Oh, the pirate-treasure plotline is the usual heightened reality nonsense, but the characters are well defined and superbly performed.
+Oh, the pirate-treasure plotline is the usual heightened-reality nonsense, but the characters are well defined and superbly performed.
 The dialogue is well written, with a deft sense of humor.
-Another nice touch is the way your gameplay triggers the dialogue: crash your jeep, and Sullivan criticizes your driving, for example.
+Another nice touch is the way your gameplay triggers the dialogue: crash your jeep, and Sully criticizes your driving, for example.
 It takes the interactive experience of gaming to another level.

 Of course, like the rest of the series, Uncharted 4 is dreadfully violent—indeed, almost sociopathically so, which is occasionally disturbing in the context of such an immersive story.
-And speaking of immersive, the visuals are so disorientingly vivid that at times motion sickness became a problem for me, especially when trying to drive the goddamned jeep.
+Speaking of immersive, the visuals are so disorientingly vivid that at times motion sickness became a problem for me, especially when trying to drive the goddamned jeep.
 But those are my only real complaints about an otherwise fantastic entertainment.
 I don’t often have the patience or stamina to finish video games of this nature, but this is an outstanding exception.